yxqd/luban/docs/add-new-element-type.rst

 How to add a new element type in a luban extension
 ==================================================

-Here we use luban.timber extension as the example.
+Here we will use the luban.timber extension as an example.

-* define the element type by deriving from an appropriate base class. choose from
+* Define the element type by deriving from an appropriate base class.
+Choose from

   * luban.ui.elements.SimpleElement.SimpleElement - simple element, not container
-  * luban.ui.elements.SimpleContainer.SimpleContainer - simple element container. most container should be a subclass of SimpleContainer
+  * luban.ui.elements.SimpleContainer.SimpleContainer - simple element container.
+Most containers should be a subclass of SimpleContainer
   * luban.ui.elements.RivetedContainer -
   * luban.ui.elements.RivetedSubElement -

-* make sure when the luban extension is imported, this new definition is imported see luban.timber/elements/__init__.py how it is done
+* Make sure that when the luban extension is imported, this new definition is imported.
+  See luban.timber/elements/__init__.py for how it is done.

-* for each type of media, add support for this new element type
+* For each type of media, add support for this new element type.

 Web weaver
 ----------

-* add a javascript module for this new element type, and put it into the javascript library for the extension. see, for example, luban.timber/weaver/web/javascripts/luban.timber/widgets/
+* Add a javascript module for this new element type, and put it into the javascript library for the extension.
+See, for example, luban.timber/weaver/web/javascripts/luban.timber/widgets/
-* for riveted elements, make sure there is one js module for the container and another for the subelement.
+* For riveted elements, make sure there is one javascript module for the container and another for the subelement.
-* make sure this new module and its dependencies are included in the "default web weaver library". see luban.timber.weaver.web.libraries.default and make sure the paths specified in the "library" matches those in javascript library.
+* Make sure this new module and its dependencies are included in the "default web weaver library".
+See luban.timber.weaver.web.libraries.default and make sure the paths specified in the "library" match those in the javascript library.

 API demo
 --------
-aokuang is the namespace for API demo of luban extensions.
+aokuang is the namespace for the API demo of luban extensions.

-The API document will be auto-generated from the element itself, but you can create a demo of your new element and it can serve both as a test case for the element and a demo for your users.
+The API document will be auto-generated from the element itself, but you can also create a demo of your new element and it can serve both as a test case for the element and a demo for your users.

-First add a new subpackage in aokuang.<ext>.actors.
+First, add a new subpackage in aokuang.<ext>.actors.
 See aokuang.timber.actors.button for an example.

 Make sure this new subpackage will be included? or auto-included?